burnpiro/erdem.pl/content/posts/2019/2019-07-11-How-JS-becomes-multithreaded/How-JS-becomes-multithreaded.md

 description: "How we can perform costly operations on our server or user's browser?
 Multi threading in JavaScript comes to rescue!"
 ---

-> This is advance staff, you don't really need it to be great developer.
-So don't be bothered if you don't get everything at the beginning.
-Reading this makes you aware than maybe 90% of all JS devs :)
+> This is advance staff, you don't really need it to be great developer, so don't be bothered if you don't get everything at the beginning.
+Reading this makes you more aware than maybe 90% of all JS devs :)

 Throughout the years, JavaScript was considered to be slow and mostly used as a "helper" for displaying web content.
 That has changed around 2010 when frameworks like AngularJS or BackboneJS started appearing.
 Developers and companies start to realise that you can perform complex operations on your user's computer.
 But with more and more code on the frontend, some pages started to slow down.

 Main reason was JS being single threaded.
 We had Even Loop, but that wasn't helping with long executing functions.
 You could still block user's thread with some calculations.
-Main goal is to achieve 60FPS (Frames Per Second).
+The main goal is to achieve 60FPS (Frames Per Second).
 That means you have only 16ms to execute your code before next frame.

 Solution for this problem is to use [Web Workers](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API), where you can perform long running tasks without affecting main thread of execution.
 There is just one main problem with Workers, sending data...

 ### How do we exchange data with Worker?

-For those new to idea of workers, usually communication between main thread and worker looks like that:
+For those new to idea of workers usually, communication between main thread and worker looks like that:

 ```js
 // main.js